 The objective of this hedge is to manage the sensitivity of the Solvency II position against movements in interest rates and swap spreads within Board approved thresholds.
-This is achieved by use of fixed income assets and derivatives.
+This is achieved by the use of derivatives.

-SLOC UK with-profits hedge
+With-profits hedge

 The objective of this hedge is to manage the sensitivity of the Solvency II position of the with-profits business against movements in interest rates and swap spreads within limits set in the investment guidelines.
 Fixed income assets are used to match liability cash flows whilst interest rate derivatives are applied to manage any residual interest rate risk and manage the swap spread sensitivity arising on a Solvency II basis.